EdoardoCostantini/mi-hd/notes/methods.md

 		  intermediate step to acquire a complete data set on the auxiliary variables for the subsequent principal component analysis." p 289 under "Extracting Principal Components").
 We might want to use the form of imputation for PCA presented in the factominer R package.
-For now no intialization is required for the auxiliary variables, so I prepare a dataset with PCs and then use it in MICE directly.
+For now no intialization is required for the auxiliary vairables, so I prepare a dataset with PCs and then use it in MICE directly.
 In the future, for each variable with missing values, a dataset with only the variable and the first n PC components could be used (n should be defiend, look into the paper again) where all other variables (interaction and poly terms) are used to compute the PC as well.
-		* A priori knowledge of analysis model - Related to this issue, the method proposed by Howard et al 2015 extracts PCs only form the auxiliary variables and not from the real or otherwise selected predictors in the models and then uses the predictors + auxiliary Principal Components for the actual imputation.
-This however, does not allow to automatically include interaction effects and squared terms between real / selected predictors and auxiliary variables.
+		* A priori knowledge of analysis model - Related to this issue, the method proposed by Howard et al 2015 extracts PCs only form the auxiliary vairables and not from the real or otherwise selected predictors in the models and then uses the predictors + auxiliary Principal Components for the actual imputation.
+This however, does not allow to automatically include interaction effects and squared terms between real / selected predictors and auxiliary vairables.
 In the implementation I perfromed here I decided to extract PCs form the auxiliary variables which have no missing values and then use the predictors + auxiliary PCs for imputation with regular MICE.
-This is howver undesirable as we are not exlpoiting the full potential of PCA for dimension reduction; this would still require to manually specify interactions and squared terms between real/selected predictors in the imputation model; we need to assume that we know the analysis model (ie which variables are auxiliary and which variables are predicotrs at least) before we perform the imputation, which is not ideal.
+This is howver undesirable as we are not exlpoiting the full potential of PCA for dimension reduction; this would still require to manually specify interactions and squared terms between real/selected predictors in the imputation model; we need to assume that we know the analysis model (ie which vairables are auxiliary and which variables are predicotrs at least) before we perform the imputation, which is not ideal.
 		* I have a bare bone implementation: no functions, just continuous, only squared terms but PcAux provides a complete implementation that resolves the two aforementioned issues